emdnaia/ReplaceSudo/README.md

 # Replace Sudo with OpenDoas

-- The package is called `opendoas` and is present at almost any major Linux distro atm
+- The package is called `opendoas` and is present at almost any major Linux distro!
 - Steps are 0 ) adding the user to the wheel grp (should be default most cases), 1) adding that grp and allowing longer persistence before timeouts & 2-3) disabling the sudo binary
 ```
 # 0 add to wheel grp